mindojune/mindojune.github.io/_pages/about.md

 How can we quantify this behavior?
 This is the question I am working on right now.

-Some other versions of my first name are: Dojune, Do-june, DJ, and the Doj.

-My interests include:
-- Artificial Intelligence / Machine Learning
-- Linguistics / Computational Linguistics
-- Philosophy of Language

 You can contact me at : [dojmin@umich.edu](dojmin@umich.edu)

 My CV: [Link](https://mindojune.github.io/files/cv.pdf)